 Violations can be reported online by sending a mail to email@example.com, or to PyCon India volunteers at the venue.
+You can also report directly to the chair of the Diversity workgroup, Sharmila Gopirajan.
+She can be reached at the mobile no. +91-8925760036.
 Please read our Reporting Guide for reporting guidelines and resolution procedure.

 Violations of the Code of Conduct can result in expulsion from the conference with no refund.
 Please read on for a more detailed version of the Code of Conduct.